affinda/affinda-python/docs/models.md

  "false", will return an empty data object which can be polled at the GET endpoint until processing is complete.
 :vartype wait: bool
+:ivar reject_duplicates: If "true", parsing will fail when the uploaded document is duplicate of an existing document.
+If "false" (default), will parse the document normally whether its a duplicate or not.
+:vartype reject_duplicates: bool
 :ivar language: Language code in ISO 639-1 format.
 Must specify zh-cn or zh-tw for Chinese.
 :vartype language: str
 :ivar expiry_time: The date/time in ISO-8601 format when the document will be automatically